Can Stress Cause Constipation?

 The stress response

-Stress can cause digestive changes in general.
+Stress can cause changes in the digestive system in general.
 Some individuals with stress get diarrhea, gas, or stomach pain, whereas others may experience constipation.
 Stress causes changes in the neurotransmitters released in your bowels.
 These transmitters can cause changes in your stools, whether they become runnier or harder.

 If you are experiencing a fight or flight reaction to a stressor, you might also notice that your body focuses on the threat and not as much on daily bodily needs such as eating or using the bathroom.
 However, some individuals might experience the opposite reaction, which is why incontinence can also be a symptom of severe fear or stress.